 How to Bake French Toast

-Slice french bread into 1 inch slices and arrange in a skillet facing up.
+Slice french bread into 1-inch thick slices and arrange in a skillet facing up.
 Top with a mixture of whisked egg, milk, cinnamon, vanilla extract, and a pinch of salt, and pour over the bread.
-Let soak for 5-10 minutes and then bake for about 40 minutes.
+Let soak for at least 30 minutes and then bake for about 40 minutes.

 I know what you’re thinking.
 Won’t I end up with scrambled eggs on the bottom of my skillet if the bread doesn’t soak everything up?
 First off, would that really be a bad thing?
 No. Truth is, you won’t.
-You can take an extra step and let the bread soak in the egg/milk for a few minutes and then give them a quick flip just before you put them in the oven. this did the trick for me.
+You can take the extra step and flip each slice of bread during the soaking stage to help ensure each side is saturated.
+I’ll be honest with you though, it’s not really necessary.

 The easiest French toast recipe you will EVER bake.
 No overnight waiting and perfect for a crowd.
-Dusted with powdered sugar, it literally tastes like fried dough topped with maple syrup.
+Made with French bread and dusted with brown/powdered sugar, it literally tastes like fried dough topped with maple syrup.

 - 1 pound (16 oz) French bread baguette, cut into 1 inch thick slices